 The process of collecting data and connecting it to company performance can help risk managers make better strategic and financial decisions.
 When risk managers have the proper tools, they can see their exposures as a risk portfolio rather than individual exposures.
 These insights can help them craft insurance programs that cost-effectively determine what risks to retain and what to transfer.

-Existing relationships with carriers help, but will not spare organizations from rising rates.
-Risk managers will need to understand what drives their risk costs, especially in the risk transfer market. .
+Existing relationships with carriers help, but will not spare organizations from rate increases.
+Risk managers will need to understand what drives their risk costs, especially in the risk transfer market.
 If an organization lacks the granular knowledge of its threats, it still has time to build up those capabilities before renewal season begins.

 2. Innovate to Contain Costs